 Process of Creating an Off-Plans 360 Virtual Tour

 Digital 3D Model Creation: A detailed digital 3D model of the property is created, both exterior and interior.
 This is carried out using various 3D software packages.
-3D Design Bureau create all digital models using Autodesk Revit.
+3D Design Bureau creates all-digital models using Autodesk Revit.

 Structural Draft Previews: This stage involves the setting out of the various camera locations within the digital model.
 ‘Clay render’ previews are rendered of the various spaces in the model to ensure the virtual staging is as per the interior designer’s mindset.

-Visualisation: Once all structural draft previews are signed off, full lighting and texturing takes place.
+Visualisation: Once all structural draft previews are signed off, full lighting and texturing take place.
 This is carried out in 3ds Max using vRay rendering engine.
-However there are various visualisation software’s available.
-The visualisation stage involves setting up of photorealistic lighting along with the texturing of all finishes to the space (walls, floors, ceilings etc) and its assets.
+However, there is various visualisation software available.
+The visualisation stage involves the setting up photorealistic lighting along with the texturing of all finishes to the space (walls, floors, ceilings, etc) and its assets.
 Further material draft previews are then issued for review.

-High Resolution Rendering: Upon approval of the material drafts, a full set of 360 degree high resolution images are rendered and post production carried out on them.
-These 360 degree CGIs are the core of the off plans 360 virtual tour app.
+High-Resolution Rendering: Upon approval of the material drafts, a full set of 360-degree high-resolution images are rendered and post-production is carried out on them.
+These 360 degree CGIs are the core of the off-plans 360 virtual tour app.

 Different uses for off-plans 360 virtual tours

 Off-plans 360 virtual tours are used across the different sectors of the property industry.
-They are typically created for property developers, real-estate agents and interior designers to present their project to potential tenants and buyers.
+They are typically created for property developers, real estate agents and interior designers to present their projects to potential tenants and buyers.